 We are an independent oil and natural gas producer with operations offshore in the Gulf of Mexico and onshore in the Permian Basin of West Texas.
 We have grown through acquisitions, exploration and development and currently hold working interests in 60 producing offshore fields in federal and state waters (56 producing and four fields capable of producing).
 We have interests in offshore leases covering approximately 1.0 million gross acres (0.6 million net acres) spanning across the outer continental shelf off the coasts of Louisiana, Texas, Mississippi and Alabama.
 On a gross acreage basis, the conventional shelf constitutes approximately 59% and deepwater constitutes approximately 41% of our offshore acreage.
 Onshore, we have leasehold interests in approximately 50,000 gross acres (40,000 net acres), substantially all of which are in Texas.
-A substantial majority of our daily production is derived from wells we operate offshore.
+A substantial majority of our daily production selevived from wells we operate offshore.
 Our interest in fields, leases, structures and equipment are primarily owned by the parent company, W&T Offshore, Inc. and our wholly-own subsidiary, Energy VI.
 In managing our business, we are concerned primarily with maximizing return on shareholders' equity.
-To accomplish this primary goal, we focus on increasing production through acquisitions and our drilling programs.
+To accomplish this primary goal, we focus on increasing production and reserves at a profit.
+We strive to grow our reserves and production through acquisitions and our drilling programs.
 We have focused on acquiring properties where we can develop an inventory of drilling prospects that will enable us to continue to add reserves post-acquisition.

 Our financial condition, cash flow and results of operations are significantly affected by the volume of our oil, NGLs and natural gas production and the prices that we receive for such production.
 Our production volumes for the first half of 2015 were comprised of 44.1% oil and condensate, 9.9% NGLs and 46.0% natural gas, determined using the energy equivalency ratio of six thousand cubic feet ("Mcf") of natural gas to one barrel ("Bbl") of crude oil, condensate or NGLs.
 The conversion ratio does not assume price equivalency, and the price per one barrel oil equivalent ("Boe") for oil, NGLs and natural gas has differed significantly from time to time.
 In the first half of 2015, revenues from the sale of oil and NGLs made up 74.0% of our total revenues compared to 76.7% for the same period of 2014.
-For the first half of 2015, our combined total production was 1.5% lower than the first half of 2014 due to lower NGLs and natural gas.
+For the first half of 2015, our combined total production was 1.5% lower than the first half of 2014 due to lower NGLs and natural gas production, partially offset by higher production for oil.
+For the first half of 2015, our total revenues were 46.5% lower than the first half of 2014 due to significantly lower realized prices for oil, NGLs and natural gas.
 See Results of Operations - Six Months Ended June 30, 2015 Compared to the Six Months Ended June 30, 2014 for additional information on our revenues and production.